xolarvill/notes-on-economics/README.md

 # notes-on-economics
 Notes in .md or .tex format for various courses I took.
+Currently I'm discovering the potential of [typst](https://typst.app) as well (the experience is better than overleaf).

 **MACRO**